What Does the Gallbladder Do?

 The best way to find gallstones is to perform an abdominal ultrasound.
 Patients with gallbladder-type symptoms who don’t have stones may have chronic gallbladder inflammation (chronic acalculous cholecystitis); this is diagnosed with a special test called a HIDA scan — a nuclear medicine study that can help determine whether the gallbladder is functioning normally or not (biliary dyskinesia).

-Gallbladder removal (cholecystectomy) is necessary for some patients with gallstones, particularly those suffering symptoms.
+Gallbladder removal (gallstones cholecystectomy) is necessary for some patients with gallstones, particularly those suffering symptoms.
 This surgery is best performed in an elective fashion to avoid life-threatening complications.

 Small stone(s) can occasionally slip into bile duct obstructing it (Bile duct/CBD stone) – causing abdominal pain, nausea, and yellowing of the skin (jaundice).
 Bile duct stones can sometimes block the tube that drains the pancreas (pancreatic duct), causing severe upper abdominal pain and inflammation (pancreatitis), which may be life-threatening.
-When this occurs, a special Endoscopic Retrograde Cholangio-Pancreatography (ERCP) procedure is performed to remove stones blocking the bile and/or pancreatic duct without surgery.
+When this occurs, a special Endoscopic Retrograde Cholangio-Pancreatography (ERCP) procedure is performed to remove stones blocking the bile and/or pancreatic duct without ERCP surgery.

 Weight loss of any kind can predispose people to have gallbladder problems – hence it is not uncommon to remove the gallbladder concurrently during weight loss (bariatric) surgery to prevent this problem.

-Dr. Srikanth is an American Board of Surgery-certified surgeon who has performed over a thousand laparoscopic procedures for gallbladder removal in Seattle, enabling faster recovery with minimal discomfort.
-Most patients can be discharged the same day or within 24 hours of gallbladder removal.
+Dr. Srikanth is an American Board of Surgery-certified surgeon who has performed over a thousand laparoscopic procedures for partial gallbladder removal in Seattle, enabling faster recovery with minimal discomfort.
+Most patients can be discharged the same day or within 24 hours of a gallstone removal procedure.